What is a verified account?

 How to identify an official verified account:

-- If the verified badge appears anywhere else on a user's profile page (such as in the avatar or the background) it is not a verified account.
+- If the verified badge appears anywhere else on a user's profile page (such as in the avatar or the header) it is not a verified account.

 - The verified badge cannot be used unless it is provided by Twitter.
-Accounts using a badge as part of profile pictures, background images, or in any way implying false verification will be permanently suspended.
+Accounts using a badge as part of profile pictures or in any way implying false verification will be permanently suspended.

-- The verified badge will have the same color even if users customize the background of their profile page or change the color in the sidebar.
+- The verified badge will have the same colour even if users have customised their profile page theme colours.

 Why do I see two timeline options on verified profiles?